Connecting To Mercury

 If you installed PuTTY, you can copy the private key from the Windows Powershell with pscp command.

-PS C:\Users\BoothID> pscp <Booth_ID>@mercury.chicagobooth.edu:/home/<Booth_ID/.ssh/id_rsa C:\my_folder\ #copy private key to Windows C drive
+PS C:\Users\BoothID> pscp <Booth_ID>@mercury.chicagobooth.edu:/home/<Booth_ID/.ssh/id_ecdsa_booth C:\my_folder\ #copy private key to Windows C drive

-Convert id_rsa to id_rsa.ppk with PuTTYgen
+Convert id_ecdsa_booth to id_ecdsa_booth.ppk with PuTTYgen

 Launch Puttygen and click